-Michele Stockwell serves as the executive director of BPC Action.
-Prior to joining BPC Action, she was the policy director for then-House Majority Leader Steny Hoyer, overseeing a policy team focused on setting and advancing the majority’s congressional agenda.
+Michele Stockwell is president of BPC Action and also serves as a BPC senior vice president.
+Prior to joining BPC, she was policy director for then-House Majority Leader Steny Hoyer, overseeing a policy team focused on setting and advancing the majority’s congressional agenda.
 Previously, she worked as a senior policy advisor to former Senator Joe Lieberman and as a legislative aide to former Representative Dave McCurdy.

-Laura Hall is a senior manager with BPC Action.
+Laura Hall is the executive director of BPC Action.
 Prior to joining BPC Action, Hall spent eight years on the staff of former Representative Dennis Moore, a member of the Financial Services and Budget Committees.
 For the last five of those years, Hall served as Moore’s legislative director.
 In that role, she developed and coordinated the legislative agenda and floor strategy for the congressman on a wide range of issues, working closely with House leadership, senior committee staff, and key caucuses.
 Additionally, she advised the congressman on international relations, defense, homeland security, trade, and immigration policy.
 Hall has a bachelor’s degree in diplomacy and foreign affairs from Miami University in Oxford, OH, and an M.A. in legislative affairs from George Washington University.